 This hate or destructive feeling is projected against the caregivers, and he has no way of knowing that these destructive thoughts won’t also be fulfilled by the same magic.

 Right?
 So he’s thinking, “Wah!
 Boob!” or like “Wah!
 Look and they clean up my poop.”
 And then he’s like – because the little baby doesn’t know its limits, and then the internalized guilt.
 This is all happening, now it’s repressed, but that was happening.
 [CRYING NOISES] That was my acting out of that, okay?

 So, frustration, destructive.
-Like, how dare you thing that’s not in my control!
+Like, how dare you thing deny my control!
 How dare you!
-Oh, I feel bad because I wanted to die and I make it die.
+Oh, I feel bad because I wanted to die and I can make it die.
 Like, God, with mere thoughts.
 So, this is developmental psychology.
 And then we don’t, so we internalize that guilt.